 7. Why do you find our offer attractive?
 Or unattractive?

 List 3 or more attractive factors (company reputation, chance to work with exceptional people, etc.) and one negative aspect, as few as possible (issues that might include, office location).

 8. Why should we hire you?

-- Due to the knowledge, experience, skills and qualities you have.
+Because of the knowledge, experience, skills and qualities you have.

-- Be concise, activities and desired results.
+Be concise, activities and desired outcomes.

 14. Do you consider yourself a successful person?

 You should always answer in the affirmative.
 Success does not always mean being at the top, it just means mentioning how you achieved your goals.

 15. Why were you out of work for so long?

 Talk about the activities you did while you were not working, such as training or courses you took.